mendixlabs/mendix-markdown-viewer/README.md

-Markdown Viewer
+Markdown Viewer & Editor
 ===

-This widget will show HTML, converted from Markdown
+This widget will show HTML, converted from Markdown.
+There is also a Markdown Editor

 ## Typical usage scenario